influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

       ...
     </dependencies>
     ```

-5. To validate your `pom.xml`, run Maven's `validate` command--for example, enter the following in your terminal:
+5. To check your `pom.xml` for problems, run Maven's `validate` command--for example,
+    enter the following in your terminal:

     <!--pytest.mark.skip-->

     ```bash